 What do you do on the cloud

-Most organisations these days are hybrid based organisations with some applications in the cloud and some applications on premise.
+Most organisations these days are hybrid based organisations with some applications in the cloud and some applications on-premise.
 The first consideration to make is how well do you understand your application estate.
 If you have a good handle on your existing application estate and its capabilities then you are in a place to start considering what they offer and what constraints you may have in line with this strategy.
+If you are looking for more About IT strategy – The Final Step has produced many guides on how to improve your company’s strategies.

 If you do not understand your application estate well then you should probably take a step back and get a clear catalog of your applications and their capabilities otherwise you may make some bad decisions which you will not find out until much later when it could be more expensive.